Building and scaling SkillCycle's design system

 BRAND IMPLEMENTATION

-Translating the brand into product
+Translating the brand into product and documenting the foundations

 The refreshed brand identity captured the company’s new direction, but it was originally created for marketing.
 My job was to bring that energy into the product.
 I adapted typography, colors, and imagery so they worked seamlessly in a digital environment without losing the character of the brand.
+To make sure these brand adaptations were easy to apply, I documented everything directly in Figma and our design system wiki.
+Tokens, usage rules, and accessibility guidance were all centralized in one place, giving designers and engineers a shared source of truth.

 The updated palette gave us a fresh foundation.
 To make it work across a complex platform, I organized colors into functional roles (primary, secondary, success, error) and tested them for accessibility.
 The result was a system that stayed true to the brand while ensuring clarity and inclusivity across the UI.

-Establishing a Typographic Hierarchy
+Establishing a typographic hierarchy

 The brand introduced expressive typefaces that looked great in marketing but weren’t practical for dense product interfaces.
 I created a typography scale that paired the brand’s display style with a more legible UI typeface, defining consistent styles for headings, subheadings, and body text.
 This gave the product a clear hierarchy that was both functional and on-brand.

-Unifying Icons and Imagery
+Unifying icons and imagery

 Rather than building a custom icon system or relying heavily on imagery, we standardized on Material UI icons.
 They provided a scalable, accessible, and well-documented library that fit seamlessly with the product’s needs.
 I integrated them directly into the design system, applying consistent sizing, spacing, and color rules so they aligned with the brand.
 This gave the platform a clear and unified visual language without adding unnecessary complexity.